mpv-player/mpv/DOCS/man/mpv.rst

 7 and 8
     Adjust saturation.

-(The following keys are valid only on OSX.)
+(The following keys are valid only on OS X.)

 command + 0
     Resize video window to half its original size.